Loading...

 Building an Institution

 Growing up as the daughter of a minister, I lived and breathed the Church, and was an active member in many ways.
 For me, the vision of Crossing Hedgerows Sanctuary is as a similar institution.
-Not in the way of being evangelical, but in the way of being bigger than any one person, or particular leadership.
-The vision that the Sanctuary Board has put forth is one that allows for a long-standing organization that can last for ...
+Meaning that it is bigger than any one person, or particular leadership.
+The vision that the Sanctuary Board has put forth is one that allows for a long-standing organization that can last for generations. yew tree berries - photo by ...

 Honoring the People